quakelive-server-standards/quakelive-server-standards/README.md

 Your repository now resides on two locations.
 On your harddrive and on GitHub.
 The GitHub location is known to your local version as the `origin`.
 It is the main location your repository resides in and you can create arbitrary many clones from it.
 If you change something in your local version you will push these changes to the origin.
 If something changed in the origin you will merge theses changes into your local version.
 That way, arbitrary many people can work together.

 To be able to stay up to date regarding the latest server trends, you need to add the official Quake Live Server Standards Git repository as an additional location next to `origin`.
-Every time there is something new you can pull these changes from there and merge them into your own Git repository.
 On the command line type `git remote add upstream https://github.com/quakelive-server-standards/quakelive-server-framework.git`.
-We will tell you later on how to pull updates.
+Every time there is something new you now can pull these changes by typing `git pull upstream origin`.

 The last step is to clone all of the Git sub modules which are other Git repositories that were integrated into that one.
 One the command line type `git submodule init`.